ispras/qdt/docs/overview/features.md

 ## Notes

 + Most of a virtual machine "body" is in `init` life cycle callback.
-  Depending on the input completeness the result code may be ready to run.
+  Depending on the input completeness the result code may be a ready VM.

 + QDT provides a GUI with machine diagram view.